DIDSR/ShapeCheck/README.md

 # Shape Check
-This repository provides tools to compare shapes and identify shape anomalies in any two medical imaging datasets (when masks are available for the region of interest).
-We demonstrate its use for evaluating synthetic images, but the tool can also be employed for assessing different patient datasets.
+This repository provides software method to compare shapes and identify shape anomalies synthetic image datasets.
+We demonstrate its use for evaluating synthetic images, however, ShapeCheck may also be employed for assessing different patient datasets.

-Specifically, the tool processes medical images, extracts shape features, and identify anomalies in synthetic images compared to patient images using machine learning (Isolation Forest).
-This tool was applied to check the shape of breast boundary in mammogram images and can be adapted for other imaging modalities or applications.
+Specifically, this metho processes medical images, extracts shape features, and identify anomalies in synthetic images compared to patient images using machine learning (Isolation Forest).
+It was applied to check the shape of breast boundary in mammogram images and may be adapted for other imaging modalities or applications.

 # Purpose
 Synthetic data provides a promising solution to address data scarcity for training machine learning models; however, adopting it without proper quality assessments may introduce artifacts, distortions, and unrealistic features that compromise model performance and clinical utility.
 This work introduces a novel knowledge-based method for detecting network-induced shape artifacts in synthetic images.
 The introduced method utilizes a two-stage framework comprising (i) a novel feature extractor that constructs a specialized feature space by analyzing the per-image distribution of angle gradients along anatomical boundaries, and (ii) an isolation forest-based anomaly detector.
 The method can detect anatomically unrealistic images irrespective of the generative model used and provides interpretability through its knowledge-based design.
 We demonstrate the effectiveness of the method for identifying network-induced shape artifacts using two synthetic mammography datasets.
 A reader study further confirmed that images identified by the method as likely containing network-induced artifacts were also flagged by human readers.
 This method is a step forward in the responsible use of synthetic data by ensuring that synthetic images adhere to realistic anatomical and shape constraints.

-# Tool Reference
+# Reference
-Deshpande, R., Thompson, Y.L.E., and Zamzmi, G. (2025).
-ShapeCheck: Feature extraction tool to identify anomalies in synthetic images. https://github.com/DIDSR/ShapeCheck/
+Deshpande, R., Thompson, Y.L.E., Zamzmi, G., Seyed Kahaki (2025).
+ShapeCheck: Software method for identifying shape anomalies in synthetic images. https://github.com/DIDSR/ShapeCheck/

 # Installation
 Install all dependencies using the provided requirements.txt file: